mistermilvusmigrans/the-milvus-way/initialisation/states-are-not-obstacles-they-are-data.md

 > - *Being in* a state
 > - *Being identified with* a state

-This is not a neutral, stateless position - that doesn't exist.
+This is not a neutral, stateless position - that does not exist.
 This is more like a meta-awareness that persists across states.
 Not detachment - detachment would lose the epistemic value of the states themselves - but the capacity to be fully in the wave while also knowing I am in a wave, i.e. letting each state do its epistemic work while retaining the thread back to the broader project.

 # What the anchor is made of
 - **A stable relationship to the question itself**: Orientation genuinely toward contact with reality (not toward being right, feeling good or social approval) functions as a gyroscope - every state evaluated by: what is this showing me, and what is it obscuring?